mdrichardson/treat-dispenser-old/README.md

 This is a dog treat dispenser that dispenses treats based off of input from a progressive web app, time intervals, and or feeding schedule.
 The dispenser, itself, is based loosely off of [this model.](https://www.thingiverse.com/thing:27854)

+**Note: This previously used [Auth0](http://www.auth0.com) for user authentication and metadata storage.
+Since re-uploading this app, Auth0 deprecated the authorization process used and quite a bit of work is required to get it back.
+On the current live site, this uses Basic Authentication.
+Some of the old Auth0 code is still in `app.js` for easier transitioning into the up-to-date auth process.**

 ## TreatDispenser.ino

 This is the code executed on a Particle Photon (similar to an Arduino--uses C/C++).